 (distributed to every UK household at a cost of £9.3 million to the taxpayer)

 The British people decided democratically in a referendum on 23 June 2016 that the United Kingdom should leave the European Union or EU.
 This historic 'Brexit' (British exit) decision was achieved with a 51.9% mandate from a 71.8% turnout; no less than 17.4 million Britons voted to leave the EU.
 Then Prime Minister David Cameron had made it clear to the House of Commons in February 2016 and elsewhere that the referendum would be "a straight democratic decision… Having a second renegotiation followed by a second referendum is not on the ballot paper."
 Furthermore, the government's leaflet on the referendum categorically stated that: "The Government will implement what you decide"1.
-The effect of Brexit on EU funding will be immense: excluding Germany, the UK's contribution to the EU is more than the total net contribution of the 26 other member states combined.
-It is more likely that the UK will thrive after Brexit than that the EU and eurozone can continue in their present forms.
+The effect on EU funding of the UK fully leaving would be immense: excluding Germany, the UK's contribution to the EU is more than the total net contribution of the 26 other member states combined.
+It is more likely that the UK will thrive after properly leaving the EU than that the EU and eurozone can continue in their present forms.

-Over 70% of voters now support or accept Brexit, yet the British Establishment and much of the mainstream media (notably the BBC) were, and still are, overwhelmingly opposed to Brexit and continuously cast doubt on the wisdom and legitimacy of the people's democratic decision.
+Over 70% of voters now support or accept Brexit, yet the British elite, the 'Establishment', and much of the mainstream media (notably the BBC) were, and still are, overwhelmingly opposed to Brexit and continuously cast doubt on the wisdom and legitimacy of the people's democratic decision.
 All manner of bad news is scurrilously attributed to the prospect of Brexit, not just regarding the economy, jobs, exchange rate and investment, but also regarding emotionally charged topics such as racism, migrants, hate crime, terrorism and so on.
 The EU 'single market' is constantly ascribed phenomenal trading benefits, even though there is significant evidence that these are illusory and that the EU market is becoming relatively much less important to us.
 When 'remoaners' claim the public did not vote for a 'hard' or 'extreme' Brexit and that a 'soft' or 'open' Brexit will suffice, they really mean that they do not want to leave the EU at all.
-Before the referendum, it was made crystal clear by both sides that leaving the EU also meant leaving the EU single market.
-Those determined to delay or scupper Brexit scored two notable legal successes.
-Both the High Court and the Supreme Court ruled that triggering Brexit had to be approved by the Houses of Commons and Lords, largely and hugely pro-EU respectively.
-The majority of the judges involved in these decisions have distinctly pro-EU views or actual EU affiliations.
+Before the referendum, it was made crystal clear by both sides that leaving the EU also meant leaving the EU single market and the customs union, and that free movement would end.
+The SNP's Nicola Sturgeon campaigned UK-wide during the EU referendum, thereby acquiescing to its legitimacy and its decision being binding across the entire UK.
+But this did not stop her trying, but failing spectacularly, to exploit Brexit in her desperation to hold another Scottish independence referendum.

 The most puzzling development in politics during the last decade is the apparent determination of Western European leaders to re-create the Soviet Union in Western Europe.
 Mikhail Gorbachev, former Soviet President